 Capital assets are recorded at cost, less accumulated amortization.
-Computer and office equipment are amortized on a straight-line basis over four years.
+Computer and office equipment are amortized on a straight-line basis over three years.
+Office furniture is amortized on a straight-line basis over four years.
 Leasehold improvements are amortized on a straight-line basis over the remaining lease term.